Mohanraj2006/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ###
 Program:
 /*
-Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+Program to design a half adder and full adder circuit and verify its truth table in quarts using Verilog programming.
 Developed by:
 RegisterNumber:
 */00000000